Efficient Numerical Wave Propagation Enhanced By An End-to-End Deep Learning Model: Introduction

 \section{Introduction}

-Simulating wave propagation is an important task for many applications.
-For instance, when searching natural gas, wave propagation computations form the forward part of a numerical method for solving the inverse problem of geophysical inversion.
-By accurately analyzing the reflections and transmissions generated by complex media discontinuities, it becomes possible to characterize underground formations.
-However, traditional numerical computations often demand a computationally expensive fine grid representation to guarantee stability.
+Wave propagation computations form the forward part of a numerical method for solving the inverse problem of geophysical inversion.
+This involves solving the wave equation with highly varying sound speed many times in a most efficient way.
+For instance, by accurately analyzing the reflections and transmissions generated by complex media discontinuities, it becomes possible to characterize underground formations when searching for natural gas.
+However, traditional numerical computations often demand a computationally expensive fine grid to guarantee stability.

 Aside from physics-informed neural networks (PINNs)~\cite{moseley2020solving,MENG2020113250} and neural operators~\cite{kovachki2023neural,li2020fourier}, convolutional neural network (CNN) approaches yield remarkable results~\cite{nguyen2022numerical,rizzhelm,mlfluid} to improve the efficiency of wave simulations, but demand preceding media analysis and tuning of inputs.
 Furthermore, numerical solvers are avoided to prioritize speed~\cite{RAISSI2019686}; especially for extended periods, these methods can diverge.